maidsafe/temp_safe_network/sn_cli/README.md

 We'll describe the process for connecting to a remote network using a couple of example networks created by our [testnet tool](https://github.com/maidsafe/sn_testnet_tool).
 We'll call these networks 'alpha' and 'beta'.

-To connect to a network, we need to obtain its node connection information.
+To connect to a network, we need to obtain its network map.
 This can be provided using different mechanisms.
-Contact the owner(s)/administrator(s) of the network you're trying to connect to and ask them to provide you with the connection info.
+Contact the owner(s)/administrator(s) of the network you're trying to connect to and ask them to provide you with the network map.

-#### Connection Info via HTTP
+#### Network Map via HTTP

-People who run networks can keep a copy of the connection info at some http location.
-In our case, we have this connection information hosted in an S3 bucket, and this is available via http.
-We can add a new network and use this http location for the connection info:
+People who run networks can keep a copy of the network map at some http location.
+In our case, we have this map hosted in an S3 bucket, and this is available via http.
+We can add a new network and use this http location for the network map:
 ```
-$ safe networks add alpha https://safe-testnet-tool.s3.eu-west-2.amazonaws.com/alpha-node_connection_info.config
+$ safe networks add alpha https://safe-testnet-tool.s3.eu-west-2.amazonaws.com/TESTNET_ID-prefix-map
 Network 'alpha' was added to the list.
-Connection information is located at 'https://safe-testnet-tool.s3.eu-west-2.amazonaws.com/alpha-node_connection_info.config'
+Network map is located at 'https://safe-testnet-tool.s3.eu-west-2.amazonaws.com/TESTNET_ID-prefix-map'
 ```

 We've given this network the name 'alpha', but it can be named however you wish to refer to it.
 Run `safe networks` to see it in the networks list: